2020 Summer Student Fellowship & Internship Program

-The Institute for Healthcare Policy and Innovation (IHP) offers funding to support a competitive summer Health Services Research (HSR) Fellowship and Internship opportunity for master-level and doctoral-level students interested in studying the performance, quality, effectiveness and efficiency of health care services and health systems.
-This program pairs students and faculty from different academic departments for an interdisciplinary research experience.
+This fellowship and internship program is open to master-level, doctoral-level, and medical students interested in studying the performance, quality, effectiveness, and efficiency of health care services and health systems.
+In this program, students and faculty from different academic departments work together on an interdisciplinary research experience during the summer.
+Accepted students receive a $4,500 stipend.

 Faculty Eligibility and Expectations: